 - 3.1.6 Operation Response Status Codes and Status Messages - Every operation response includes a REQUIRED "status-code" parameter and an OPTIONAL "status- - message" operation attribute, and an OPTIONAL "detailed-status-message" operation attribute.
-The Print- - 1057 URI and Send-URI response MAY include an OPTIONAL "document-access-error" operation attribute. - 1058 3.1.6.1 "status-code" (type2 enum) - The REQUIRED "status-code" parameter provides information on the processing of a request. - The status code is intended for use by automata.
-A client implementation of IPP SHOULD convert status code values into any localized message that has semantic meaning to the end user. - The "status-code" value is a numeric value that has semantic meaning.
+The Print- - 1061 URI and Send-URI response MAY include an OPTIONAL "document-access-error" operation attribute. - 1062 3.1.6.1 "status-code" (type2 enum) - 1063 The REQUIRED "status-code" parameter provides information on the processing of a request.
+A "status- - 1064 message" attribute provides a short textual description of the status of the operation. - The status code is intended for use byautomata, and the status message is intended for the human end user. - The "status message" is especially useful for a later version of a Printer object to return as supplemental - information for the human user to accompany a status code that an earlier version of a client might not - understand.
+If a response does include a "status-message" attribute, an IPP client NEED NOT examine or - display the message, however it SHOULD do so in some automata.
+A client implementation specific - 1070 manner. of IPP SHOULD convert status code values into any localized message that has semantic meaning - to the end user. - The "status-code" value is a numeric value that has semantic meaning.
 The "status-code" syntax is similar - to a "type2 enum" (see section 4.1 on "Attribute Syntaxes") except that values can range only from 0x0000 - to 0x7FFF.
-Section 13 describes the status codes, assigns the numeric values, and suggests a corresponding - status message for each status code for use by the client when the user's natural language is English. - If the Printer performs an operation with no errors and it encounters no problems, it MUST return the status code 'successful-ok' in the response.
-See section 13. - If the client supplies unsupported values for the following parameters or Operation attributes, the Printer object MUST reject the operation, NEED NOT return the unsupported attribute value in the Unsupported Attributes group, and MUST return the indicated status code:
+Section 13 describes the status codes, assigns the numeric values, and suggests a corresponding - status message for each statuseode.
+The "status-message" attribute's syntax is "text(255)".
+A client - 1076 implementation of IPP SHOULD convert status code values into any localized message that has semantic - 1077 meaning to the end user. - 1078 If the Printer object supports the "status-message" operation attribute, the Printer object MUST be able to - 1079 generate this message in any of the natural languages identified by the Printer object's "generated-natural- - 1080 language-supported" attribute (see the "attributes-natural-language" operation attribute specified in section - 3.1.4.1).
+As described in section 3.1.4.1 for any returned 'text' attribute, if there is a choice for generating - this message, the Printer object uses the code for use by the client when the user's natural language indicated - by the value of the "attributes-natural-language" in the client request if supported, otherwise the Printer - object uses the value in the Printer object's own "natural-is English. - language-configured" attribute.
+If the Printer object supports the "status-message" operation attribute, it - 1086 SHOULD use the REQUIRED 'utf-8' charset to return a status message for the following error status codes - 1087 (see section 13): 'client error bad request', 'client error charset not supported', 'server error internal error', - 1088 'server-error-operation-not-supported', and 'server-error-version-not-supported'.
+In this case, it MUST set - the value of the "attributes-charset" operation attribute to 'utf-8' in the error response. - 1090 If the Printer performs an operation with no errors and it encounters no problems, it MUST return the status - code 'successful-ok' in the response.
+See section 13. - 1092 If the client supplies unsupported values for the following parameters or Operation attributes, the Printer - object MUST reject the operation, NEED NOT return the unsupported attribute value in the Unsupported - 1094 Attributes group, and MUST return the indicated status code: